ndesmo/disaster-ml-pipeline/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 ## Acknowledegments

+I have used material from the following page to assist in my learning about how to code up ML pipelines: https://gist.github.com/amberjrivera/8c5c145516f5a2e894681e16a8095b5c

 This project is submitted as part of the Data Scientist Nanodegree at Udacity, which I would highly recommend.